If you have been following us for a while, you have probably seen the term citizen science, but you may still be unfamiliar with what that means.

 Citizen Science Informs Research and Policy

 Scientists also benefit greatly from the contributions of citizen scientists.
-A citizen science network enables researchers to view and utilize data from myriad subjects in locations across the world, all at once.
+A collaborative network enables researchers to view and utilize data from myriad subjects in locations across the world, all at once.
 This is perhaps one of the greatest benefits of citizen science: not only do citizen scientists provide usable data, but they can analyze it, too.
 This is great help for scientists, who often find it unfeasible to collect and analyze such large data sets on their own due to time and resource constraints.

 Bonney, R., Ballard, H., Jordan, R., McCallie, E., Phillips, T., Shirk, J., & Wilderman, C. C. (2009).
 Public participation in scientific research: Defining the field and assessing its potential for informal science education.
 A CAISE inquiry group report.
 Washington, DC: Center for Advancement of Informal Science Education (CAISE).